Room 313

 “We live on a placid island of ignorance in the midst of black seas of infinity, and it was not meant that we should voyage far.” ~ H. P. Lovecraft

-As she wandered through the aisles her eyes she looked with curiosity at the garish covers of comic books and graphic novels.
-Digging amongst the trashy pop, Eliza found an old leather-bound tome wedged in a top shelf.
-It seemed out of place among the colorful graphic novels; its spine was adorned with faded runes and symbols.
+Wandering through the aisles, Sarah pondered the garish covers of comic books and graphic novels.
+Nestled amongst this trashy pop was an old leather-bound tome.
+It seemed out of place among the colorful books.
+Its spine was adorned with faded runes and symbols.
 Intrigued, she took it down and gently traced her fingers over the ancient markings.
-Upon opening it, Eliza felt a strange energy.
+Upon opening it, Sarah felt a shiver of energy pulse through her hands. “

-There was no penciled-in price on the flyleaf, so she took it over to a bewhiskered clerk at the checkout desk.
+There was no penciled-in price on the flyleaf, so Sarah took it over to a bewhiskered clerk at the checkout desk.

 “Excuse me, do you have a price for this book?”

-“Huh,” said the clerk, “I don’t recall it, let me see if it is our computer.”
+“Huh,” said the clerk, flaring his nostrils as if the book stunk, “I don’t recognize it, let me see if it is our computer.”

 “Is there a problem?”
-Eliza said as she experienced a mini-panic attack while the clerk checked his files.
+Sarah said, experiencing a mini-panic attack seeing the clerk frown as he looked his computer’s screen.

-All she had was seven dollars.
+All Sarah had was seven dollars.
 “I can’t do it.
 Maybe five?”

 Still too much.
 “Six?”

 “Six and a quarter.
-My last offer,” said the clerk, with an off-putting grin.
+My last offer,” said the clerk, with a pained grimace.

 “Okay…”